stefbez/bee-fitness/README.md

 ## Milestone Project 4

-The project can be found here: [Bee Fitness](https://bee-fitness.herokuapp.com/)
+This project is not currently hosted, a new link will be up soon.

 As part of the Code Institute Full Stack Development Diploma I have created this website using the technologies learnt throughout the course.